thisisbalu/thisisbalu.github.io/_posts/2024-12-05-leetcode-question-383:-ransom-note-solution-breakdown.md

 }
 ```

-### How It Works

-1. **Counting letters:** The first loop goes through the `magazine` string and counts how many times each letter appears using a `HashMap`.
-This is super handy because it gives us a way to keep track of our available letters.

-2. **Checking the ransom note:** The second loop iterates through the `ransomNote`, checking if we have enough of each character.
-If any character in the `ransomNote` isn't available (or has been exhausted), we simply return `false`.
-If we get through the whole `ransomNote` without issue, we return `true`.

 ### Complexity Analysis

 - **Time Complexity:** O(m + n), where m is the length of the `magazine` and n is the length of the `ransomNote`.
 We traverse both strings linearly, so this is pretty efficient.